 - Use a large 2oz cookie scoop and place 5-6 scoops on your cookie sheet (the large scoop makes 12 cookies, regular scoop makes 18-20 cookies).
 Bake for 10-12 minutes.
 Start at 10 and go up from there.
 They will look pretty pale because of the low temperature but just keep an eye on the edges.
 They’ll turn a very very light golden brown.
 If you’re unsure, just take them out.
 It’s better to be under than over baked!

-- Transfer the cookies to a cooling rack and cool for about 20 minutes.
-Dig in while they’re still warm and gooey.
+- Transfer the cookies to a cooling rack and sprinkle with some sea salt while they’re still warm.
+Cool for about 15 minutes and dig in while they’re still warm and gooey.
 Enjoy!

 - *To measure flour properly, spoon it into your measuring cup and level it off with a butter knife.